 Research Overview

 Our group is interested in developing stimuli-responsive smart materials and providing chemistry solutions to global challenges in materials innovation and health.
-We harness the power of molecular design and synthetic organic chemistry to construct advanced material systems for sensing and drug delivery applications.
+We harness molecular design and synthetic organic chemistry to construct advanced materials for sensing and drug delivery applications.
 Of particular interest are materials whose properties can dynamically adapt in response to external stimuli such as mechanical force and ultrasound.
-Through our highly interdisciplinary research projects, students in our group will gain expertise in synthetic and physical organic chemistry, materials science, biomaterials, and chemical biology, equipping students with the skills necessary for advanced scientific endeavors.
+Through our interdisciplinary research projects, students will be trained in synthetic & physical organic chemistry, materials science, biomaterials, and chemical biology.

 Research Areas

 Area 1: Stimuli-Responsive Chemistry: We develop adaptable materials that respond to physical stimuli such as mechanical force, ultrasound, or light.
-A key area is the development of high-sensitivity mechanochemistry through a mechanism we call "atropisomer mechanochemistry."
-These mechanoresponsive systems can show visible signs, such as color changes, when mechanically deformed or damaged, allowing materials to self-report stress, reveal nanoscale force transduction in complex materials ranging from synthetic plastics to biological systems, and offer new ways to manipulate material properties using mechanical stimuli like ultrasound mechanical waves.
+A key area is the development of highly mechano-sensitive materials through a mechanism we call "atropisomer mechanochemistry."
+These systems show visible signs (e.g., color) when mechanically deformed, allowing materials to self-report damage, reveal nanoscale force transduction in complex materials (e.g., synthetic plastics & biological systems), and offer new ways to manipulate material properties using mechanical stimuli like ultrasound mechanical waves.

 Keywords: Mechanochemistry, ultrasound-mediated chemistry, photoswitches.